My sobbing three year old son stood by the bed. “You must hug me; I can’t hug myself.”

 Recreating what we experienced with our parents may be intentional.
 A dad wants to take his kids camping because it was something special his dad did with him.

-Sometimes we re-create unintentionally because we are wounded.
+But sometimes we re-create unintentionally because we are wounded.
 And wounded people wound others.
 A father finds it awkward to play with his children because his father never played with him.
-I battled to have and show compassion for my son because I did not receive it myself as a child.

 Some parents try to do the opposite of what their parents did.
 A mom decides never to put academic pressure on her child because her parents put her under extreme pressure to achieve.
 A dad shows affection to his children because his father was not affectionate toward him.

-Examining how you were parented, making sense of how you were raised, is vital to being a good parent.
+Examining how you were parented, making sense of how you were raised, as well as working through any kind of trauma is vital to being a good parent.

 It takes courage to look back, and it may hurt.

-But your kids need you to look back.
-(See here for how to heal from your past).
+But your kids need you to look back and heal from your own wounds so you don’t inflict wounds on them.

 2. What was/is your relationship like with your father?
-Does it impact your parenting today?
 Was he present in your life?
 Was that presence positive or negative?
 Did he neglect you or abuse you?
+How does this impact your parenting?

 3. What were some of the messages you received as a child from those nearest you?
 (About your intelligence, ability, importance, value?)